-The castle gatehouse was originally built between 1899-1901 using face brick as its exterior surface.
-In order to give It an authentic look of a typical ancient castle, the brick surface was covered with Portland cement plaster blocked off to represent stonework.
-In 1958 the old stucco was removed and a new coat of gray stucco was applied to the brick surface and similarly blocked off.
-It was designed to resemble the 1839 insignia of the Army Corps of Engineers and serves as a symbol of the Army Corps' contributions to the city's public health.
+Built in 1901 as an expansion onto the Washington Aqueduct’s receiving reservoir, the Castle Gatehouse is a rare example of architecture based on a government logo, the castle that appears on the 1839 insignia of the Army Corps of Engineers.
+The castle gatehouse was originally built between 1899 and 1901 using face brick as its exterior surface.
+In order to give the building the authentic look of a typical ancient castle, the brick surface was covered with Portland cement plaster blocked off to represent stonework.
+In 1958 the old stucco was removed, and a new coat of gray stucco was applied to the brick surface and similarly blocked off.
+The intentional resemblance of the gatehouse to the Army Corps of Engineers insignia allows the building to serve as a symbol of the Army Corps' contributions to the city's public health.

 National Register: March 13, 1975